epigen/unsupervised_analysis/README.md

     - Leiden algorithm
         - Applied to the UMAP KNN graphs specified by the respective parameters (metric, n_neighbors).
         - All algorithm specific parameters are supported: [partition_types], [resolutions], and [n_iterations].
-    - Clustification: an ML-based clustering approach that iteratively merges clusters based on misclassification
+    - Clustification: an ML-based clustering approach that iteratively merges clusters based on misclassification (beta)
         0. User: Specify a clustering method [method].
         1. Chose the clustering with the most clusters as starting point (i.e., overclustered).
         2. Iterative classification using the cluster labels, to determine if the classifier can distinguish between clusters or if they should be merged.